CMS

 — and produced the following north star for development:

-This design led development and my tasks shifted to:
+As the above design led development, my tasks progressively shifted to:

 Managing a Roadmap